 Veterans participate in a self-study curriculum with instructor-led feedback.

-- The purpose is to provide the necessary grounding in business fundamentals and to formalize a business plan.
-This phase is four weeks.
+- The purpose is to provide the necessary grounding in business fundamentals and to gather information for a business plan.
+This phase is three weeks.

 This nine-day residency exposes veterans to a broad training curriculum.

 - Includes classroom discussions, guest lectures from successful entrepreneurs, and opportunities for experiential learning.